Clifford J. Rosenbohm, PhD, LCSWDirector of the School of Social Work

 Office: Meridian Street House

 I first heard about George Fox University during the mid-1990s.
 A family I knew through church had a daughter attending the school at the time.
 I was working for the State of Alaska in Child Protective Services and did not think much about the school at the time.
-As my career started to take a different path I found my way into higher education and began to explore the possibility of teaching in a faith-based institution.
-As I started teaching full-time, George Fox University was not on my radar.
-I eventually found my way to GFU through a colleague who was passionate about teaching, the education of social workers, and she spoke highly of her institution — GFU.
+As my career started to take a different path, I found my way into higher education and began to explore the possibility of teaching in a faith-based institution.
+As I started teaching full time, George Fox University was not on my radar.
+I eventually found my way to George Fox through a colleague who was passionate about teaching and the education of social workers.
+She spoke highly of her institution: George Fox.

 I have been at George Fox since 2002 and appreciate its commitment to the integration of faith and learning.
 The university’s Christ-centered focus permeates throughout the institution.
 The field of social work in America has roots in the religiously instilled beliefs of the church.
 One of the best things about being at this university is the ability to engage students in a learning process that allows for open and honest discussion about difficult social problems and the role of faith, religion and spirituality in addressing the issues of our time.

 Masters of Social Work (MSW), Certificate of Theology, The Southern Baptist Theological Seminary